 I had the pleasure being in the Globe arena to see you live in the ABBA Tribute.
 I have to say that your

 performance was really one of the true highlights of the whole show.
 You were ABBA !!!
 But how come you choose "As good

 as new"?
 It's not one of ABBA's most well-known songs, but it sure is a great song and you really made the Globe rock when

-performing it.
 "Thank you!
 We choose the song because we wanted to perform a 'not so well-known' ABBA song from the Voulez-Vous era."

 It had been known for a long time that Magnus was leaving his band Barbados and after this excellent performance everyone

 started speculating if Magnus would be joining Alcazar.
 Then the group would have the same setting as ABBA - two girls and